modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-5-sect-1.md

 	MLA style: William F. Giauque – Facts.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Tue.
 31 Jan 2023. https://www.nobelprize.org/prizes/chemistry/1949/giauque/facts/

-	Nobel Lecture: *Some Consequences of Low Temperature Research in Chemical Thermodynamics* by Giauque.
+	Nobel Lecture: *Some Consequences of Low Temperature Research in Chemical Thermodynamics*.

 	“The basic purpose which underlies most of the work in the Low Temperature Laboratory, of the University of California, is the study of entropy.
 It is easy for a chemist to write an equation for a desired reaction, but this does not mean that the reaction will actually take place.
 If one knows the heats of formation and entropies of the substances concerned in the equation, the so-called free energy or thermodynamic potential of the reaction may be calculated.
 A knowledge of the free energy change permits chemists to determine all reactions which are thermodynamically possible and the extent to which they are possible.
 When it has been found that a certain reaction should go, but experiment fails, then a catalyst can be sought or the conditions can be altered so as to secure a practicable rate of reaction.
 If the free energy shows that the reaction is thermodynamically impossible, a search for a catalyst is futile.”